 The real stand-out feature for engagement ring insurance from Chubb, though, is that there are no deductibles.
 The website also says Chubb has “liberal appraisal requirements” and doesn’t require an appraisal for engagement rings below $100,000.
 Chubb only asks for a detailed description and estimated value.

 A representative confirmed there may be discounts for a safe or alarm, but you will need to speak to a local broker about the specifics.
-You’ll also need to work through a local broker if you need to file a claim later.
+You can report a claim by phone, fax, online form, or by contacting a local agent.

 In some cases, Chubb will pay 150% of your engagement ring's value to account for market increases.
 Otherwise, you can expect to receive 100% of the agreed value in cash.